Infectious Diseases

 Human Immunodeficiency Virus

 General Description: An infection of the immune system with the human immunodeficiency virus, detected on a serologic test.
 More than 90% of untreated HIV infections progress to AIDS within 20 years, manifested by secondary opportunistic infections, cancers, and multi-organ failure.
 The initial HIV infection may present as a non-specific viral syndrome similar to mononucleosis.
 Treatment of HIV infection with multiple antiviral medications (highly active antiretroviral therapy or HAART) can restore immune system functioning.
 HAART has substantially reduced the progression of the HIV infection to AIDS and its associated high mortality rate.
 HAART may cause a broad range of gastrointestinal, hematologic, metabolic, and neuropsychiatric side effects which require close monitoring by the treating physician to optimize the regimen and minimize associated side effects.
-Frequently, persons taking post-exposure prophylaxis for the prevention of HIV infection may require temporary work restrictions due to the side effects of the medication.
+Post-exposure prophylaxis taken for the prevention of HIV is generally well tolerated, however the LEO taking the 4-week course of therapy should be monitored for side effects.

 Mode of Transmission: Commonly, person-to-person spread through sexual activity, sharing contaminated injection equipment, maternal-to-fetal transmission.
 Particular LEO activities of concern would include penetrating injuries during contraband searches, broken skin with potential exposure to blood-borne pathogens, and first-responder rescue duties.